 The supplies you’re going to need for this are, of course, the

 - Cricut machine (the Maker, Explore, or Joy will work)

-- Ceramic mug: You can either buy a generic sublimation mug or buy Cricut’s brand mugs, which I recommend because they are specifically designed to work with the Cricut Mug Press, which means they’re going to work the best.
+- Ceramic mug: You can either buy a generic sublimation mug or buy Cricut’s mugs, which I recommend because they are specifically designed to work with the Cricut Mug Press, which means they’re going to work the best.
 The black and white mug in my video is not a Cricut brand, but it still worked out just fine, as you can see.
-As long as it is a sublimation mug, and you shouldn’t have any problems.
+As long as it is a sublimation mug, you shouldn’t have any problems.

 - Heat safe tape